pmorch/keepassxc-wiki/Set-up-Build-Environment-on-Windows.md

 export PATH="/mingw64/bin/:$PATH"
 ```

-### Compile and install needed YubiKey libraries
+### Install YubiKey libraries
+If you do not want/need the Yubikey plugin (-DWITH_XC_YUBIKEY=OFF), you can skip this step.

-For compiling KeePassXC with YubiKey support, two libraries are needed which don't come with Msys2: libyubikey and libykpers-1.
+For compiling KeePassXC with YubiKey support, two libraries are needed: libyubikey and libykpers-1.

 #### Compile libyubikey
 Run these commands in order to build libyubikey: